 The online platforms we will use are Google Classroom, Gmail, Google docs/slides, Education Perfect, and Google Meet.
 Teachers may also create other recorded digital lessons.
 Our students are familiar with these already.

 If assessments are usually set and submitted through Google Classroom/Google docs then assignments submitted by students online will be marked as normal.

 We are continuing to follow our NCEA assessment policy, in line with guidance from NZQA.
-Should schools be closed for a period of time when assessments were going to be set, faculties may defer assessment and alter deadlines.
-We will work to ensure that assessments continue to be reliably and consistently managed.
+Should schools be closed for a period of time when assessments were going to be set, faculties are deferring assessments and altering deadlines.
+We will work to ensure that, if there are any assessments, they continue to be reliably and consistently managed.
 The Assessment Calendar is currently suspended.

 You can support your student’s learning by checking in with them and their work plan each day.
 Help them stay connected to their teachers and each other.
 Encourage them to take breaks, seek fresh air and maintain a balance of online and offline time.

 Student support for wellbeing